 Income and Awards take an energetic and proactive approach to the collection of monies owed to the Council and schools.
-If payment is not made within the terms on the invoice/reminder notice, action to recover debt is taken through collection agents and county court.
-The collection rate of this debt is 99%.
+If payment is not made within the terms on the invoice then a reminder notice is issued.
+Prior to taking any recovery action the Income Team will attempt to make contact with the debtor through various communication methods such as telephone, email or letter.
+Should the debtor not engage then further recovery action is taken.
+This requires each individual case to be reviewed and progressed through the most appropriate action such as collection agents and county court.

-The annual cost of staff time spent on collection is £110,000.
-Schools currently represent 5.2% of invoices outstanding.
+The annual cost of staff time spent on collection is £160,000.
+Schools currently represent 7.49% of outstanding invoices at a cost of £12,000.